aCodeDog/pytorch_fpsample/README.md

 Size([64, 1024, 3]), Size([64, 1024])
 ```

-> [!WARNING]
-> Note: The GPU version is not implemented yet.
-Only CPU mode is available.

 ## Reference
 Bucket-based farthest point sampling (QuickFPS) is proposed in the following paper.
 The implementation is based on the author's Repo ([CPU](https://github.com/hanm2019/bucket-based_farthest-point-sampling_CPU) & [GPU](https://github.com/hanm2019/bucket-based_farthest-point-sampling_GPU)).
 ```bibtex